tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 ## Preparation of Steps and Budgets

 ### Given: Goals and Budgets
-We start with defined Goals with constraints and modifiers.
+We start with a Directed Acyclical Graph (DAG) of Goals and Budgets, like a tree.
-We can also have Budgets with a minimum and a maximum amount of time to spend on a Goal per day and per week (e.g. spend between 4 to 8 hours weekly of studying Rust, but 0-2 hours per day to keep it effective).
+See [Concepts](documentation/functional/Concepts.md) for more info on Goals and Budgets.

 ### 1) Add filler Goals if required
-The Goals and Budgets are presented in a Directed Acyclic Graph (DAG), like a tree.
-Only the Goals at the 'bottom of the DAG' will be considered for generating Filler Goals.
-We call these the 'leaves' of the tree.
+Only the Goals at the 'bottom of the DAG', the 'leaves of the tree', will be considered for generating Filler Goals.
 Sometimes a leaf Goal does not 'consume' all the hours of its parent Goal.
 In those cases a 'filler Goal' is required as a 'brother/sister' of the leaf Goal to add the remaining hours.
 Example: